Trout Fishing In The Rain – Is It Better?

 Trout fishing in the rain can be good

-My buddies and I try our best to hit the river on rainy days and just after the rain simply because we know that the big trout come out to hunt under these conditions.
+My buddies and I try our best to hit the river on rainy days and just after the rain simply because we know that the biggest trout come out to hunt under these conditions.
+In fact, many of my buddies will call in sick on rainy days so they can go fishing.
+It’s a good thing their bosses don’t ask them why all the big trout on their Instagram page are in the rain.

-When it’s raining and the rain knocks in a lot of insects fly anglers can start catching a lot of trout.
-The rain will wash in beetles, ants, mayflies, moths, and a whole lot of other insects, and that means that almost any fly could work.
+When it’s raining the rain will wash in beetles, ants, mayflies, moths, worms, and a whole lot of other insects, and that means that almost any fly could work.

-When there is a huge variety of bugs in the water, I like to nymph fish and I like to go with bigger and often brighter flies.
-The rain will often sink flies on the surface so fishing below the surface is often best.
+When there is a huge variety of bugs in the water, I like to nymph fish and I like to go with bigger flies.
+The rain will often sink flies on the surface, so fishing below the surface is often best.

 Fishing Flies With Spinning Rods